West Virginia IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in West Virginia?

-West Virginia IOLTA trust accounts are governed by West Virginia Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the West Virginia IOLTA program.
+West Virginia IOLTA trust accounts are governed by West Virginia Rules of Professional Conduct Rule 1.15; WV State Bar Administrative Rule 10.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the West Virginia IOLTA program.

 How often must West Virginia attorneys reconcile their IOLTA accounts?

-West Virginia attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+West Virginia attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must West Virginia attorneys retain IOLTA records?

-West Virginia attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under West Virginia Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+West Virginia attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under West Virginia Rules of Professional Conduct Rule 1.15; WV State Bar Administrative Rule 10.
+Disbo keeps all of it automatically for the required period.

 What happens if a West Virginia IOLTA account is overdrawn?

-Required — bank overdraft notification to West Virginia State Bar.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must report to the Office of Disciplinary Counsel.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does West Virginia IOLTA interest go?